nearform/autocannon-ui/README.md

 npm start
 ```

-This will run:
+This will:

-- `autocannon-frontend` build in watch mode so you can change the React components and see the result immediately
+- run `autocannon-frontend` build in watch mode so you can change the React components and see the result immediately
-- `autocannon-backend` in standalone mode to have a server running
+- run `autocannon-backend` in standalone mode to have a server running
-- the port will be displayed where the application is running
+- expose: [http://localhost:3000](http://localhost:3000) so that you may navigate to it

 ### Designs